M-arcus/cloudron-docs/docs/documentation/user-management.md

 ## Single Sign-On

-Single Sign-on (SSO) is an important feature of the Cloudron where users can use the same credentials (username & password) for logging in to apps.
+Single Sign-on (SSO) is a feature of Cloudron where users can use the same credentials (username & password) for logging in to apps.

+SSO integration is optional and can be selected at the time of app installation.
+Turning off SSO can be beneficial when the app is meant to be used primarily by external users (for example, a community chat or a public forum).

-SSO integration is a feature of the app and some apps do not support Cloudron SSO.
+Note that some apps do not support Cloudron SSO.
 Such apps manage their user credentials on their own and users have to be managed inside the app itself.

 When SSO is available for an app, the user management options will look like below: